V1perZerofy/V1perZerofy/README.md

 Here's a quick overview of some of the projects I've been working on:

 ### Advent of Code Solutions
-- [Advent-Of-Code-2021](https://github.com/V1perZerofy/Advent-Of-Code-2021): My solutions for the 2021 Advent of Code, showcasing my problem-solving skills and Python expertise.
+- [Advent-of-Code](https://github.com/V1perZerofy/Advent-of-Code): Some of my solutions for various Advent of Code challenges.
-- [Advent-of-Code](https://github.com/V1perZerofy/Advent-of-Code): A collection of my solutions for various Advent of Code challenges.
+- [2DPlatformer](https://github.com/V1perZerofy/2DPlatformer): The start of a small 2D Platformer.
+Helped me to learn some Lua.

 ### GitHub Profile Configuration
 - [V1perZerofy](https://github.com/V1perZerofy/V1perZerofy): Config files for personalizing my GitHub profile.